exasol/public-knowledgebase/Environment-Management/how-to-deploy-an-exasol-cluster-on-amazon-web-service-aws.md

 System Type:

 You can choose one of the Exasol Single Node and Enterprise Cluster options.
-I'm going to choose the Enterprise Cluster option.
+We choose the Enterprise Cluster option.

 Instance Family: